madjugglers/pattern-book/03_four_person_patterns.md

 There are a number of variations floating around where the weavers trade place with the feeder (typically on one end only).
 Work it out.

-The Standard Weave has been around longer than any of us have been juggling.

 ### Dresser-Drawer Weave